jakes-space/firetender/README.md

 ```

 The `.r` and `.w` properties point to the same data, with the read-only accessor
-typing it accordingly.
-Reading from `.r` is more efficient, as `.w` builds a
+typed accordingly.
+Reading from `.r` is more efficient, as `.w` builds a chain
-chain of proxies to track updates.
+of proxies to track updates.

 ### Make a copy

-Finally, use `.copy()` to get a deep-copy of the document.
+Finally, use `.copy()` to get a deep copy of the document.
 If an ID is not
-specified, it will be assigned randomly by Firestore.
-The copy is solely local.
+specified, it will be assigned randomly when the new doc is added to Firestore.
-After any changes are made, call `.write()` to add the new doc to Firestore.
+The copy is solely local until `.write()` is called.

 ```javascript
 const sourceRef = doc(db, "pizza", "margherita");